valory-xyz/autonolas-governance/README.md

 ## Deployed Protocol
 The list of addresses can be found [here](https://github.com/valory-xyz/autonolas-governance/blob/main/docs/mainnet_addresses.json).

+## Bridges
+The description of bridge-related deployment procedure is very similar to the original deployment process and can be found here: [bridges](https://github.com/valory-xyz/autonolas-governance/blob/main/scripts/bridges).

+For running a test between `goerli` and `mumbai`, run the test script with your own credentials: [`goerli-mumbai` bridge test](https://github.com/valory-xyz/autonolas-governance/blob/main/scripts/bridges/test/fx_goerli_mumbai.js).

+In order to correctly pack the data and supply it to the Timelock such that it is correctly processed across the bridge, use the following script: [cross-bridge data packing](https://github.com/valory-xyz/autonolas-governance/blob/main/scripts/bridges/pack-data.js).

 ## Acknowledgements
 The Autonolas `OLAS` contract was inspired and based on in parts by the following sources: